JakubKubista/react-the-complete-guide/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project has been created by @JakubKubista via [React - The Complete Guide](https://www.udemy.com/react-the-complete-guide-incl-redux/).
+This project has been created with love by [JakubKubista](https://github.com/JakubKubista) via [React - The Complete Guide](https://www.udemy.com/react-the-complete-guide-incl-redux/).

 ## Available Scripts